-Unrestricted Net Assets as a % of Annual Revenues
+Unrestricted Net Assets as a % of

+Annual Revenues
-The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Pohnpei has at a point in time to fund emergencies, shortfalls or other unexpected needs.

-For the year ended September 30, 2006, Pohnpei's total unrestricted net assets approximated 25.4% of annual total revenues.

-A comparison to the prior periods shows an overall steady increase of total unrestricted net assets, to a level that is now considered an above satisfactory indicator.
+- The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Pohnpei has at a point in time to fund emergencies, shortfalls or other unexpected needs. - For the year ended September 30, 2007, Pohnpei's total unrestricted net assets approximated 11.3% of annual total revenues. - A comparison to the immediate prior period shows a decline, however the level of the current period (11.3%) is still considered to be a satisfactory level of total unrestricted net assets.

-Level of Budgetary Fund Balance

-How does our budgetary carryover look?
+Level of Budgetary Fund Balance How does our budgetary carryover look?